Areas of Expertise: Film, media and communication studies

 ‘Mucosal Coseying’, in Maria Fusco and Richard Birkett Cosey Complex.
 London: Koenig.
 2012.

-‘Posthuman Teratologies’, in Mittman, Asa The Ashgate Guide to Monstrosity, Basingstoke: Ashgate.
+‘Posthuman Teratologies’, in Mittman, Asa The Ashgate Guide to Monsters and the Monstrous.
+Basingstoke: Ashgate.
 2011.

 ‘Encounters of Ecstasy’, in Beckman, Frida Deleuze and Sex, Edinburgh: Edinburgh University Press 2011.